IndiePython/nodezator-sdd/ch-nodezator-definition-usage-goals.md

 In fact, the usage of multimedia libraries is a measure so crucial to this goal that it could even be considered a goal itself.
 We didn't list it as a goal solely for the sake of brevity/redundancy.
 Nonetheless, no matter which shape Nodezator takes in the future and whether it replaces the graphics backend or not, we must invariably end up adopting a multimedia library.

 Purposefully, this multimedia library chosen should always be one that could also be used to make games even though it is only being used for Nodezator's interface.
 The reason has to do with the close relationship Nodezator has with game development and related workflows.
 Such close ties to gamedev that Nodezator has are not solely for the sake of fun (although this alone would already be a legitimate reason), but also paves the way to a more successful future for all kinds of computer/programming workflows performed with Nodezator, regardless of whether they are related to gamedev or not.
-We'll properly explain and delve deeper into this in another section, when discussing another goal that is also related to these notions.
+We'll properly explain and delve deeper into this in a [dedicated chapter](ch-power-gamedev-nodezator-role.md), though we'll very briefly revisit this notion in a future subsection, when discussing another goal that is also related to it.

 For the sake of the goal we are discussing now, however (the goal to have a pixel-perfect platform-agnostic interface), we argue that the highly customized nature of games naturally force the multimedia libraries created to develop them to evolve into tools capable of producing such highly customizable interfaces.